ludeeus/container/README.md

     dc [command]

   where [command] is one of:
-    start            This will start Home Assistant on port 9123. check            This will run Home Assistant config check. set-version      Install a spesific version of Home Assistant.
+    init             This will give you a fresh development environment. start            This will start Home Assistant on port 9123. check            This will run Home Assistant config check. set-version      Install a spesific version of Home Assistant.